eduStack/edx-analytics-pipeline/README.md

 ======================
 A data pipeline for analyzing Open edX data.
 This is a batch analysis engine that is capable of running complex data processing workflows.

-Based on the official implements, replace hadoop tools from code, only use mongo+pands+msyql implement analytics tasks for small scale user.
+Based on the official implements, replace hadoop tools from code, only use mongo+pandas+msyql implement analytics tasks for small scale user.

 QQ Group:106781163